L.A. Reid

 Antonio Marquis "L.A."
-Reid (born June 7, 1956) is an American record executive, A&R representative, and record producer.
-He is the founder and served as co-chairman of Hitco Entertainment.
-He also previously served as the chairman and CEO of Epic Records and The Island Def Jam Music Group, as well as the president and CEO of Arista Records.
+Reid (born June 7, 1956) is an American record executive, A&R representative, and record producer who served as president and CEO of Arista Records from 2000 to 2004, as well as chairman and CEO of the Island Def Jam Music Group from 2004 to 2011 and Epic Records from 2011 to 2017.
+He co-founded the record label Hitco Entertainment in the latter year, which was sold to Concord in 2022.

 Early in his career he was a musician, joining the Ohio R&B bands Pure Essence in 1973, and The Deele (with future business partner Babyface) in 1981 as a drummer.
 Reid also has an extended musical career serving as a record producer, programmer, and instrumentalist for various recording artists.
-He also founded Hitco Music Publishing in 1996 as well as co-founded LaFace Records with producing partner Kenneth "Babyface" Edmonds.
-Reid appeared as a judge on the first two seasons of the U.S. version of the television show The X Factor, after which he focused on the release of Xscape, the posthumous album by American singer-songwriter Michael Jackson.
+He founded Hitco Music Publishing in 1996, and co-founded LaFace Records with Babyface in 1989.
+Reid appeared as a judge on the first two seasons of the American version of the television show The X Factor, after which he focused on the release of Xscape (2014)—the second posthumous album by American singer-songwriter Michael Jackson.

-Reid has won three Grammy Awards, including as a songwriter for Boyz II Men's "End of the Road".
-His life is documented in his 2016 memoir Sing to Me: My Story of Making Music, Finding Magic, and Searching for Who's Next, which also made the New York Times bestseller list.
+Reid has won three Grammy Awards, including as a songwriter for his work on Boyz II Men's "End of the Road."
+His life is documented in his 2016 memoir Sing to Me: My Story of Making Music, Finding Magic, and Searching for Who's Next, which also made The New York Times bestseller list.

 Career

 Beginnings

+L.A.
 Reid began his music career as a drummer, with his first appearance on record being with the Cincinnati funk rock outfit Pure Essence.
 Pure Essence released one solitary 45 in the mid-1970s.
 They later appeared on local FM rock radio station WEBN's second annual LP compilation, but the group was renamed 'Essence'.
 Reid would experience more mainstream success when he became a member of the 1980s R&B band The Deele, best known for their 1988 hit "Two Occasions", a song on their third album Eyes of a Stranger.
 The band had broken up before the success of the single, then reunited to promote "Two Occasions" as it rose up the charts under Dick Griffey's Solar Records.
 The song peaked at number 10 on the Billboard Hot 100.